FadwaElmaghraby/Hiring/README.md

 ● BSc in Human Resources Management, Organizational Psychology, Business Administration or relevant field

 ● Ability to analyze hiring data and trends for continuous improvement.

+## How to apply
+If you’re ready to take on a pivotal role, we’d love to hear from you.
+Please send your CV and a cover letter to hr@alfa-software.com with the subject line “Recruitment Specialist Application.”

+## About us
+We are Alfa-Software, the second branch of Tecsee, headquartered in Heilbronn, Germany.
+We have over 8 years of experience in the software and marketing fields.
+This repository contains all current job openings at Alfa-Software Hurghada.
+If you’re interested in joining our team, please review the listed positions and send your CV to hr@alfa-software.com.
+Don’t forget to mention the position title in your email subject!
+We look forward to hearing from you.